The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Results

-To test this, in Figure 5 we plot the distributions for a ``core-only" sample (left-hand panel) and the cluster with those galaxies removed (right-hand panel).
-Although statistics are limited, much of the shift to diskier PSBs indeed appears to be driven by those systems in the innermost 500 kpc of the cluster (modulo projection effects), where ram-pressure or tidal stripping may be playing large roles.
-Comparing the core-excised sample to the full cluster sample (Fig.\ 4, bottom) reveals the gap at low-$n$ between the PSBs and PASs to have largely disappeared.
+Comparing the core-excised sample to the full cluster sample (Figure \ref{fig:enviro_results}, bottom) reveals the gap at low-$n$ between the PSBs and PASs to have largely disappeared.
 Though, to the eye, there may still be some ambiguity between the non-core PSBs and CSFs at low-$n$, the KS metric reveals the former now to be 63 times more likely to have come from the PASs on average, up from $\sim 3$ in the full cluster sample.
-(The raw KS probability $P_{KS}({\rm PSB \in PAS})$ is also always $> 0.2$, while in four of the six runs $P_{KS}({\rm PSB \in CSF})$ is less than 1 percent.)
+The raw KS probability $P_{KS}({\rm PSB \in PAS})$ is also always greater than 0.2, while in four of the six runs $P_{KS}({\rm PSB \in CSF})$ is less than 1 percent.

-These likelihoods represent conservative bounds to the true probabilities because the core-excised sample almost certainly includes ``overshoot"/``backsplash" galaxies \citep{Balogh00, Moore04, Bahe12}, i.e., systems which have been processed by the core but now lie at larger radii.
+We note that these likelihoods represent conservative bounds to the true probabilities since the core-excised sample almost certainly includes ``overshoot"/``backsplash" galaxies \citep{Balogh00, Moore04, Bahe12}, i.e., systems which have been processed by the core but now lie at larger radii.

 Given the trend of KS results, it seems that the {\it unprocessed} cluster population likely exhibits the same structural connections as those in the field and supercluster environments.
-If so, this would imply -- as suggested in Paper II -- that there are only two significant environments in terms of the relationships between the spectral types: the highest-density regions of the universe, and everywhere else.
-If those galaxies living ``everywhere else" (i.e., the overwhelming majority of systems) are examined, one obtains the distributions plotted in Figure 6.
+An examination of galaxies in field and cluster-infalling groups also yields results entirely consistent with those of the field and supercluster.
+Thus -- as suggested in Paper II -- it indeed seems that there are only two significant environments in terms of the relationships between the spectral types: the highest-density regions of the universe, and everywhere else.

+If galaxies living ``everywhere else" (i.e., the overwhelming majority of systems) are examined, one obtains the distributions plotted in Figure \ref{fig:final_results}.
 Here, the spectral type relationships are entirely unambiguous.
-Statistics -- medians, inter-quartile ranges, $n < 2$ fractions, and $\mathscr{L}({\rm child \in PAS)}$ values -- describing these ``non-core" distributions are presented in Table 3.
+Statistics -- medians, inter-quartile ranges, $n < 2$ fractions, and $\mathscr{L}({\rm child \in PAS)}$ values -- describing these ``non-core" distributions are presented in Table \ref{tbl:sersic_stats}.
 Unless otherwise specified, the discussion in the next section will refer to this sample.

-We have examined the distributions for a ``group-only" sample comprised of galaxies identified in Paper II to be in field and cluster-infalling groups of $\geq 6$ spectroscopic members.
-These results are entirely consistent with those of the field / supercluster.